Geometric and wave optics in a BTZ optical metric-based wormhole: Introduction

-In this study, we analyze the geodesics and wave dynamics within an optical wormhole described by the static BTZ black hole's optical metric.
-This metric represents a hyperbolic wormhole with constant negative curvature.
-Section \ref{sec:2} revisits the underlying ultra-static spacetime structure.
-Section \ref{sec:3} examines light trajectories, while Section \ref{sec:4} extends the analysis to wave dynamics by solving the Helmholtz equation.
-We highlight the role of effective background potentials, noting their finite repulsive nature near the optical origin.
-For specific scenarios, these potentials are modeled as simple barrier potentials, enabling the derivation of reflection and transmission coefficients in Section \ref{sec:4:1}.
-Finally, Section \ref{sec:conc} summarizes the findings and discusses their broader implications.
+Here, we perform a thorough analysis of null geodesics and wave dynamics in an optical wormhole realized by the optical metric of the static BTZ black hole, embodying hyperbolic wormhole geometry with constant negative Gaussian curvature.
+Section \ref{sec:2} revisits the underlying ultra-static spacetime formalism.
+Section \ref{sec:3} details the characterization of light trajectories.
+Section \ref{sec:4} addresses wave dynamics through an in-depth study of the Helmholtz equation, emphasizing the influence of effective background potentials on the optical response.
+Final conclusions and broader physical interpretations are presented in Section \ref{sec:conc}.